This program happened in the past, and no dates are currently scheduled.

 Dr. Buchanan was a graduate of Swarthmore College and The College of Medicine of the University of Maryland.
 After completing his orthopaedic residency here at Penn State, he joined the orthopaedic faculty.

 His active clinical practice combined general orthopaedics and hand surgery.
-In the laboratory, he applied his interest in vitamin D metabolism to the problem of postmenopausal osteoporosis.
+In the laboratory, he applied interest in vitamin D metabolism to the problem of postmenopausal osteoporosis.
 His pioneering work in this field earned him several research grants and invited lectureships throughout this country and abroad.

-Buck was a true Renaissance man.
+Buck was a true renaissance man.
 Interest in any subject seemed to lead inevitably to expertise.
-He was simultaneously a clinician, a teacher, an authority on the world’s finest restaurants, a wine connoisseur, a professional-level pianist, a brilliant wit, and to those who knew him, a valued husband, father and friend.
+He was simultaneously a clinician, a teacher, an authority on the world’s finest restaurants, a wine connoisseur, a professional-level pianist, a brilliant wit, and to those who knew him, a valued husband, father, and friend.

 Audience